 The Quince Players were founded on June 19th 1945 by Beryl Barber ALAM, Ken Higginson BSc and Michael Westmacote AMIGE.

-After a debate aboutnaming the new society, Mr Higginson reminded the meeting of Shakespeare’s ‘A midsummer night’s dream’ in which a group or ordinary men put on a little sketch, the prologue being spoken by Quince the Carpenter.
-He suggested that the words of Quince, ‘….our true intent is all for your delight’ would form an excellent motto for the society and that the name should be ‘The Quince Players’.
+After a debate about naming the new society, Mr Higginson reminded the meeting of Shakespeare’s ‘A midsummer night’s dream’ in which a group of ordinary men put on a little sketch, the prologue being spoken by Quince the Carpenter.
+He suggested that the words of Quince, ‘…our true intent is all for your delight’ would form an excellent motto for the society and that the name should be ‘The Quince Players’.

 Pantomimes run for eight evening performances, with matinees on each Saturday and the first Sunday.
-Play run for six nights, Thursday to Saturday in consecutive weeks.
+Plays run for six nights, Thursday to Saturday in consecutive weeks.

 We celebrated our 200th production with the pantomime, ‘Snow Queen’ in January 2010.

-We have around 150 members, a mixture of adults and
+- We have a nice mixture of adult and junior members.